Quantum Monte Carlo simulations of thermodynamic properties of attractive SU($3$) Dirac fermions: Introduction

+It has been found that the on-site and off-site trions coexist in the ordered phase of the one-dimensional three-component Hubbard model with color-dependent interactions away from half filling \cite{Capponi2009} and the honeycomb-lattice SU(3) Hubbard model at half filling \cite{xu2019quantum}.
+However the research on exploring the physical effects of the interplay between on-site and off-site trions in a two-dimensional spatial model is still at the very early stage.
+In this work, we propose to investigate the thermodynamic properties of the half-filled attractive SU($3$) Hubbard model on a honeycomb lattice, by performing the sign-problem-free determinant QMC (DQMC) simulations.
+We shall focus on the formation of trion states at finite temperatures, through which we can investigate how the on-site and off-site trions affect the thermal phase transition, triple occupancy, entropy-temperature relation and density compressibility.

 The rest of this paper is organized as follows.
-In Sec.~\ref{model}, the model Hamiltonian and the scheme of DQMC simulations are introduced.
-In Sec.~\ref{results}, the finite-temperature phase transition is studied; the trion formation is discussed; the Pomeranchuk effect is investigated; the density compressibility is researched.
-The conclusions and discussions are presented in Sec.~\ref{conclusion}.
+In Sec.~\ref{sec:model}, the model Hamiltonian and parameters of DQMC simulations are introduced.
+In Sec.~\ref{sec:cdw-trans}, the phase diagram is obtained from DQMC simulations.
+In Sec.~\ref{sec:occupancy}, formation of trion states is studied via DQMC simulations of triple occupancy and density correlation function.
+In Sec.~\ref{sec:entropy}, the entropy-temperature relations are calculated and analyzed.
+Subsequently in Sec.~\ref{sec:knn}, the density compressibility is investigated.
+The conclusions are drawn in Sec.~\ref{sec:conclusion}.